ShaheerLuqman/eagri_backend/readme.md

 # EAgri Backend

-This is the backend  server for the EAgri application, built with Django and PostgreSQL (Neon DB).
+This is the backend  server for the EAgri application, built with Django and PostgreSQL (Neon Database).

 ## Prerequisites